QIBET/Git-Trace/README.md

 Bootstrap
 CSS
 Angular CLi
+## Bugs
+There are no known bbugs but you can make contributions through the github link: https://qibet.github.io/Git-Trace/
 ## Support and contact details
 Incase of any bottlenecks or challenges, Kindly reach us on Email: bernardonline88@gmail.com Github access link: